elaine-bai727/REUWebsite/_pages/research.md

 ### Poster
 Download: [PDF]({{ base_path }}/files/POSTER.pdf)

+### Acknowledgements
+This material is based upon work supported by the National Science Foundation (NSF) under Grant Numbers AST-2149425 and AST-2446392.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.
 ## Spectroscopic Diagnostics of Magnetic Activity in Sub-Subgiants
 Summer 2024 - Present <br>
 Illinois Institute of Technology <br>